-Watch the video and download the octagon coffee table building plan below — be sure to subscribe to the Remodelaholic YouTube channel for new tutorials every week!
+Watch the video and download the outdoor coffee table building plan below — be sure to subscribe to the Remodelaholic YouTube channel for new tutorials every week!

-How to Build an Outdoor Octagon Coffee Table with X Base
+Octagon or Round DIY Outdoor Coffee Table with X Base

 This post contains affiliate links.
 Click here for our full disclosure.